 The NSC is our top choice because it is a large, well-established, nonprofit organization designed specifically to increase worker safety in the workplace.
 The company also offers a wide variety of courses about defensive driving and first aid, as well as a number of consulting and training options so businesses can use the one that works best for them and their employees.

 Through its library of courses online, NSC members and users can get training for a variety of industries such as construction or electrical work, with many courses designed specifically to meet requirements set by OSHA and other agencies.
-Prices vary by course, ranging from $15 per person to over $160.
+Prices vary by course, ranging from $5 per person to more than $160.
 Most, however, cost between $25 and $50 per person.

 J.J.
-Keller is our runner-up not only because it’s a reputable company in the workplace safety training industry, but also because of its breadth of offerings.
-It has a large list of interactive courses available online that is broken down by individual industries, with two of the largest being transportation and construction.
+Keller is our runner-up because of its good reputation in the workplace safety training industry and its breadth of offerings.
+It has a large list of interactive courses available online that is broken down by individual industries, with two of the largest being transportation and workplace safety.
 Most of J.J.
-Keller’s classes cost just $25 per person and can easily be purchased on its website.
+Keller’s classes cost between $25 and $80 per person and easily can be purchased on its website.

 Safety Skills is unique in that it offers a number of packages such as enterprise pricing and an option for businesses to license individual courses for repeated training.
-This allows companies to find a pricing structure that fits their needs.
+This allows companies to find pricing structures that fit their needs.
 Businesses that have a large number of employees to train can select an enterprise package, while those who only have a few can pay per user.
-Classes from Safety Skills start at $18 per class per user.
+Enterprise course packages are $3 per person per month, plus an additional $167 per month for businesses that need to utilize the Safety Skills learning management platform.

 Udemy is an online learning marketplace that began in 2010.
 The company offers classes and resources on all sorts of topics ranging from marketing and design to programming, accounting, music, and photography, and customers are able to access course materials for the rest of their lives after the training has been purchased.

 Among its many programs, Udemy offers a six-hour OSHA course designed specifically to teach the requirements and standards of OSHA and workplace safety.
-The course costs $65 and includes a series of six classes and more than 180 downloadable resources.
+The course costs $65 and includes a series of six classes and more than 180 downloadable resources as well as a certificate of completion.

 Udemy offers other workplace safety training programs, including one on managing health and safety in the workplace and another on health and safety risk assessments.

-While Pryor’s online training courses don’t stand out among competitors, the company shines as an option for training through in-person seminars, which is why they’re our top choice for in-person training.
-Pryor offers multiple OSHA courses at venues around the country starting at $179 per person.
+While Pryor’s online training courses don’t stand out among competitors, the company shines as an option for training through in-person seminars, which is why it is our top choice for in-person training.
+Pryor offers multiple OSHA and workplace safety courses at venues around the country starting at $149 per person.
 Once employees go through initial training at seminars, they can find course updates and extensions through Pryor’s online course catalog.

 Alison is a large multinational e-learning platform that teaches about topics as diverse as leadership development, sales, software development, and sociology.
 The company was started in Ireland in 2007 and has since grown into an e-learning platform that offers a wide range of topics such as business and human resources.
-Among its other course offerings, Alison offers a course in workplace safety and health that is totally free and comes with a certificate of completion.
+Alison has three levels of OSHA training: OSHA Certificate courses, OSHA Diploma courses, and OSHA-related Learning Paths.
+All are available cost-free.
+Additionally, Alison offers a course in workplace safety and health that is totally free and comes with a certificate of completion.
 Business owners interested in learning about things outside of workplace safety can also use Alison to expand their sales skills, learn history, or learn a foreign language.

-While Alison’s course is free, it doesn’t advertise any compliance with OSHA or other government agencies.
-The course is a valuable resource for extra training that companies can provide to employees—it may even serve to help lower companies’ workers’ compensation premiums—but it shouldn’t be relied on to fulfill OSHA requirements.
+These courses are a valuable resource for extra training that companies can provide to employees.
+It may even serve to help lower companies’ workers’ compensation premiums, but it shouldn’t be relied on to fulfill OSHA requirements.

-Creative Safety Supply is primarily focused on office supply sales.
+Creative Safety Supply is primarily a safety supply company focused on office supply sales rather than a training company.
 It boasts a small lineup of workplace safety training courses, however, and also offers business owners a whole host of safety-related materials and tangible resources such as signs, labels, hard hats, and vests.
-The company is primarily a safety supply company rather than a training company.

 What Is Workplace Safety Training?